kaumina/terraform-eks-rail-helm/README.md

 * Install Terraform.(https://learn.hashicorp.com/terraform/getting-started/install.html)

 ## Procedure
-Here, I have used local tfstate as the backend due to being this a demonstration.
+Here, I have used local tfstate as the backend due to being a demonstration.

 1. Configure AWS CLI with your AWS Access Key ID and AWS Secret Access Key.
 This is to avoid store your credentials in Terraform files.
    ```